 - Shared Parental Leave and Pay

-See a detailed explanation of each option below, so you can decide which path is best for you.
+See a detailed explanation of each option below to decide which path is best for you.

 Statutory Adoption Leave

-If a couple are adopting a child, only one of the two partners can take Statutory Adoption Leave.
-The other partner is eligible for paternity leave, in which they can take up to two weeks leave.
+If a couple adopts a child, only one of the two partners can take Statutory Adoption Leave (SAL).
+The other partner is eligible for paternity leave, in which they can take up to two weeks of leave.

-For an overseas adoption, adoption leave can begin from the day the child arrives in the UK or up to 28 days after this date.
+On the other hand, for overseas adoption, leave can begin from the day the child arrives in the UK or up to 28 days after this date.

-If it is a surrogate adoption, the adoption leave must either start the day of the birth or the day after.
+If it is a surrogate adoption, the adoption leave must start on the day of or the day after the birth.

 Statutory Adoption Pay

-Statutory Adoption Pay equates to 90% of your average weekly earnings for 6 weeks, followed by whichever is lower between £151.20 or 90% of your average weekly earnings for the next 33 weeks.
+Statutory Adoption Pay equates to 90% of your average weekly earnings for the first 6 weeks.
+After that, you will receive £156.66 or 90% of your average weekly earnings (whichever is lower) for the next 33 weeks.

-As with a regular wage, Tax and National Insurance will be taken off of this amount.
+As with a regular wage, Tax and National Insurance will be deducted from this amount.

-If you are a freelancer, agency worker, on a zero hours contract or a contractor you may only be eligible for the Statutory Adoption Pay.
+If you are a freelancer, agency worker, contractor or on a zero-hours contract you may only be eligible for Statutory Adoption Pay.
 You must meet the normal qualifying conditions and come to an agreement about your time off with your employer.

 Shared Parental Leave and Pay

-Similar to a pregnant couple, you may be eligible to apply the Shared Parental Leave and Pay option.
+Similar to a pregnant couple, you may be eligible to apply for the Shared Parental Leave and Pay option.
 This would allow you to share some of your leave and pay with your partner in exchange for giving some of it up.
-For further information on this, we have compiled the details in our parental leave guide.
+For further information on this, we have compiled all the details in our parental leave guide.

 Your employment rights are sustained whilst on leave for the adoption of your child.
-This means your employer cannot discriminate against you in any performance-related decisions due to your choice to adopt a child, go on Statutory Adoption Leave and/or take Statutory Adoption Pay.
+This means your employer cannot discriminate against you in any performance-related decisions due to your choice to adopt a child, to go on Statutory Adoption Leave and/or to take Statutory Adoption Pay.
 This includes your right to pay rises, accrue holidays, and return to work